-Because math and stats are beautiful!
+Because math is beautiful!

 Calculus revolutionized humankinds’ ability to precisely describe and shape the world we live in.
 Linear algebra gives a common framework for understanding both elementary transformations (like rotations) and the long term behaviour of complicated systems.
-Statistics provides systematic methods for understanding data collected in a wide variety of contexts.

 In courses such as real and complex analysis, abstract algebra, and geometry much of the beauty arises from pristine arguments which make precise intuitive notions of infinity, continuity, symmetry, and space.
 The beauty showcased in these classes is similar to the beauty exhibited by a haiku

 Viewed from the outside, the language and methods of formal mathematics may seem intimidating, but the discipline, by its very nature, slowly builds on and develops basic concepts which are accessible to every person.
 Each of our courses takes students, with what ever mathematical knowledge and ability they bring, and moves them along on the path to greater mathematical understanding and ability.
 As they do so, they connect the main ideas of the course to concepts and themes found in other mathematics, statistics, and science courses.

 It has inspired paintings (like this one, for example, as explained here

 .), made a profound impact

 on art history, provides important examples and problems for philosophy (as in the work of Immanuel Kant

 , for example),was responsible for a revolution in economic history

 and is intimately connected to the modern revolution in physics history